Kingdom of Kush: Architecture

 During the Bronze Age, Nubian ancestors of the Kingdom of Kush built speoi (a speos is a temple or tomb cut into a rock face) between 3700 and 3250 BC.
 This greatly influenced the architecture of the New Kingdom of Egypt.

 Tomb monuments were one of the more recognizable expressions of Kushite architecture.
 Uniquely Kushite tomb monuments were found from the beginning of the empire, at el Kurru, to the decline of the kingdom.
 These monuments developed organically from Middle Nile (e.g. A-group) burial types.
 Tombs became progressively larger during the 25th dynasty, culminating in Taharqa's underground rectangular building with "aisles of square piers...the whole being cut from the living rock."
 Kushites also created pyramids, mud-brick temples (deffufa), and masonry temples.
 Kushites borrowed much from Egypt, as it relates to temple design.
 Kushite temples were quite diverse in their plans, except for the Amun temples which all have the same basic plan.
 The Jebel Barkal and Meroe Amun temples are exceptions with the 150 m long Jebel Barkal being "by far the largest 'Egyptian' temple ever built in Nubia."
 Temples for major Egyptian deities were built on "a system of internal harmonic proportions" based on "one or more rectangles each with sides in the ratio of 8:5" Kush also invented Nubian vaults.

 Piye is thought to have constructed the first true pyramid at el Kurru.
 Pyramids are "the archetypal tomb monument of the Kushite royal family" and found at "el Kurru, Nuri, Jebel Barkal, and Meroe."
 The Kushite pyramids are smaller with steeper sides than northern Egyptian pyramids.
 The Kushites are thought to have copied the pyramids of New Kingdom elites, as opposed to Old and Middle Kingdom pharaohs.
 Kushite housing consisted mostly of circular timber huts with some apartment houses with several two-room apartments.
 The apartment houses likely accommodated extended families.

 The Kushites built a stone-paved road at Jebel Barkal, are thought to have built piers/harbors on the Nile river, and many wells.

+Economy

+Some scholars believe the economy in the Kingdom of Kush was a redistributive system.
+The state would collect taxes in the form of surplus produce and would redistribute it to the people.
+Others believe that most of the society worked on the land and required nothing from the state and did not contribute to the state.
+Northern Kush seems to have been more productive and wealthier than the Southern area.